cybergalactic/MSS/MSS Quick Reference.md

-vw2hs               % Converts average wind speed to significant wave height waveresponse345     % Steady-state heave, roll, and pitch responses for a ship in regular waves wavespec            % Function used to evaluate different types of wave spectra ww2we               % Function used to transform a vector of wave frequencies to encounter frequencies
+vw2hs               % Converts average wind speed to significant wave height waveresponse345     % Steady-state heave, roll, and pitch responses for a ship in regular waves wavespec            % Function used to evaluate different types of wave spectra waveSpectrum        % Computes the directional wave spectrum using a spreading function ww2we               % Function used to transform a vector of wave frequencies to encounter frequencies
 ```